How to Efficiently Launch a Brand and Design a Website in Biotech and Life Sciences

 Headings, paragraphs, blockquotes, figures, images, and figure captions can all be styled after a class is added to the rich text element using the "When inside of" nested selector system.

 Many think that the brand is developed the moment a designer or an agency hands over the brand identity.
-But the truth is that building a brand in Biotech and Life Sciences takes time.
+But the truth is that building a brand, including in Biotech and Life Sciences, takes time.
 The real work only begins with the launch of the corporate identity.
-This is where the growth-driven design steps in to fine-tune the brand over time.
+This is where the growth-driven design steps in to fine-tune the brand over time to support marketing campaigns and reach your marketing goals.

 Brand Building Process